 Lent, the period of 40 days that precedes the celebration of Easter, has its origin in the early days of the Church.
 Converts seeking to become Christian, who at that time were mostly adults, spent several years in study and preparation.
 Under the threat of Roman persecution, becoming a Christian was serious business, so their process of preparation was intensive!
 Then they went through a final period of “purification and enlightenment” for the 40 days before their baptism at Easter.
 The rest of the Church began to observe the season of Lent in solidarity with these newest Christians.
 It became an opportunity for all Christians to recall and renew the commitment of their baptism.

-Today we know Lent as a season of conversion: we acknowledge the ways we have turned away from God in our lives and we focus on turning our hearts and minds back toward God.
-Hence the three pillars of Lent are prayer, fasting and almsgiving.
+Today we know Lent as a season of conversion: We acknowledge the ways we have turned away from God in our lives, and We focus on turning our hearts and minds back toward God.
+Hence the three pillars of Lent are prayer, fasting, and almsgiving.
 These observances help us turn away from whatever has distracted or derailed us and to turn back to God.
 Giving up something for Lent is ultimately a form of fasting.
 We can deprive ourselves of some small pleasure or indulgence and offer that sacrifice up to God.
-Or we might “give up” a bad habit such as smoking as a way of positively turning our life back towards what God wants for us.
+Or we might “give up” a bad habit such as smoking as a way of positively turning our life back toward what God wants for us.

 So maybe your mom was on to something when she had you give up Oreos or your favorite TV show as a child.
 An experience of want, however temporary, can help us to appreciate the true abundance in our lives.
 And a small positive change can have a big impact that lasts beyond the 40 days of Lent.